Updated: Nov 18, 2021

 Clue strongly emphasises its strengths as an easy to use app for period tracking for understanding your menstrual and general health.
 The app offers predictions and reminders for PMS symptoms due in your cycle, as well as when you are estimated to ovulate.
 You can also set reminders to take your contraceptive medication.
 The iOS app integrates with Health App and is available on Apple Watch.

-Orcha, who last reviewed the app in June 2020, gave the Android app total scores of 68% and the iOS version 65%.
+Orcha reviewed the app in June 2020, giving the Android app total scores of 68% and the iOS version 65%.
 Therefore the app was at the border of the satisfactory level.

 Reasons given for the lower scores were related to Clinical Assurance stating there was lack of evidence or clarity provided on the ongoing quality assurance of the app from a relevant healthcare professional and that it wasn’t clear whether the app had been involved in any testing to demonstrate its ‘real world’ effectiveness or end user testing as part of its design and development.